Drekahshi/KAI-CHAIN/insurance.md

 Abstract
 The traditional insurance landscape in Kenya — and much of Africa — remains inaccessible, misunderstood, and misaligned with the economic realities of everyday people.
 Annual lump-sum premiums, institutional distrust, and complex claims processes make insurance feel more like a punishment than protection.
-KAI introduces a decentralized, AI-governed solution that addresses these structural barriers.
+KAI introduces a decentralized, AI-governed solution that addresses these structural barriers.100% premium-covered DeFi insurance pool.

 KAI Good Samaritan Insurance Pools are not insurance products — they are public-good DeFi vaults designed to fund access to existing insurance services (e.g., Equity Bancassurance, NHIF, APA, Britam), while giving users diversified exposure to sound financial assets like BTC, CORE, and infrastructure bonds.
 The model is built on trust-minimized agreements, annual lock-up pools, and agentic AI oversight, empowering users to earn and protect at the same time.